microsoft/sqlworkshops-sql2022workshop/sql2022workshop/06_TSQL/surfacearea/readme.md

-# Surface Area T-SQL functions in SQL Server 2022
+# Exercises for core T-SQL enhancements in SQL Server 2022

-Follow these steps to demonstrate T-SQL enhancements across the core SQL engine in SQL Server 2022
+Follow these steps for exercises for  T-SQL enhancements across the core SQL engine in SQL Server 2022.

 ## Prerequisites